RuslanLevond/final-year-project/wiki/iot_edge_framework.md

 #### Raspberry Pi Version

-After a successful inference for the targeted classification, the raw audio will be converted into `.wav` file and will be saved locally.
+After a successful inference for the targeted classification, the raw audio will be converted into `.wav` file and saved locally.

 #### Arduino Version